baoduy/hbd.astro-paper/src/content/blog/dotnet-04-aspire-local-env-tests.md

 ### Aspire Templates Explanation

-Aspire provides several project templates to help  get started quickly with different aspects of r application development and testing:
+Aspire provides several project templates to help to get started quickly with different aspects of application development and testing:

-- **App Host**: The primary template for creating an Aspire Hosting project.
-It sets up the necessary infrastructure to host r application locally.
+- **App Host**: The primary template for creating an Aspire hosting project.
+It sets up the necessary infrastructure to host the application and its dependencies.
-- **Service Defaults**: Configures essential services for r application, such as `OpenTelemetry` for distributed tracing, `DefaultHealthChecks` for monitoring the health of r services, and `RequestTimeouts` to manage request durations.
-While optional, it is highly recommended for applications hosted on Aspire to ensure robust monitoring and orchestration management.
+- **Service Defaults**: Configures essential services for the application, such as `OpenTelemetry` for distributed tracing, `DefaultHealthChecks` for monitoring service health, and `RequestTimeouts` to manage request durations.
+While optional, it's highly recommended for applications hosted on Aspire to ensure robust monitoring and orchestration management.
 - **Test Project (MSTest)**: Sets up a project for unit testing using the MSTest framework.
 - **Test Project (NUnit)**: Sets up a project for unit testing using the NUnit framework.
 - **Test Project (xUnit)**: Sets up a project for unit testing using the xUnit framework.